Kzax01/AWS-Security-Aerosecure/SecurityHub/02_Identifying_Threats_AWS_Security_Hub/walkthrough.md

 Now that we've identified our hacker, here are the recommended remediation steps:

 1. **Immediate Access Revocation**:
-   - Disable all of Edward's access keys
+   - Disable all of Edward's access keys, as well as the other users.
-   - Revoke his IAM permissions
+   - Revoke his IAM permissions or take drastic actions : **Delete his compromised account.**

 2. **Forensic Analysis**: